The three key principles behind creating outstanding job descriptions

 “We talk about helpfulness a lot, and there it is, right there in the job description,” Leah said.
 “Presenting values clearly in the description helps us attract people who share those values.
 It also helps filter out people who might not thrive at our company.
 With a job description, the response you get will reflect what you put out into the universe."

-Clarity is also essential when it comes to arriving at a shared internal vision for the responsibilities and scope of the role before you put it out there to potential candidates.
+Clarity is also essential when it comes to arriving at a shared internal vision for the responsibilities and scope of the role — and creating a job title that describes the role well — before you put it out there to potential candidates.

-Instead of trying to create a custom, catch-all role, aim for specificity and build on existing descriptions to find candidates who are already seeking positions.
-As you outline the responsibilities you want a role to cover, be clear and focused and try to limit those responsibilities to five to six things.
+Instead of trying to create a custom, catch-all role, aim for specificity and build on existing job descriptions to find candidates who are already seeking positions.
+As you outline the job specifications you want a role to cover, be clear and focused and try to limit those responsibilities to five or six things.
 Try to map it to a role that already actually exists in the market, which will help ensure there will be actual candidates excited about the role.

-While the internal work to align on specific responsibilities and goals for the position is important, it’s also a good idea to keep a flexible mindset around the skills and experience that will get you the result you’re looking for from the new team member.
+While the internal work to align on specific responsibilities and goals and job title for the position is important, it’s also a good idea to keep a flexible mindset around the skills and experience that will get you the result you’re looking for from the new team member.

 “Ideally there’s a top-down willingness, from the executive team to the hiring managers, to be open to a broad pool of experience and qualifications and to not get stuck in a rigid mindset about who they picture filling this role,” Kevin said.
 “The really interesting hires are the ones who surprise me now.
 I will always fight for somebody who doesn't quite fit exactly what we’ve outlined but makes it clear that they really want the job, someone you can just tell is plugged in and engaged in the process.”